ttseriotou/sig-networks/README.md

 by Tseriotou et al. (2023) which presented a novel extension of neural sequential models using the notion of path signatures from rough path theory.

+For more details of this library, see our demo paper [Sig-Networks Toolkit: Signature Networks for Longitudinal Language Modelling](https://arxiv.org/abs/2312.03523).

 ## Installation

 SigNetworks is available on PyPI and can be installed with pip: